 NEEDED TO ACHIEVE

-Phase 3 has the third stellarator SPITZER-1, will target larger multiples of net power to support commercial levels of electricity generation.
-This will be paired with an advanced and well established steam cycle technology that employs supercritical water (s-H20) as the working fluid to drive a high-heat turbine for a power conversion efficiency target of 50%.
+Phase 3 will realize the third stellarator, SPITZER-1, which targets larger multiples of net power to support commercial levels of electricity generation.
+This will be paired with an advanced and well established steam cycle technology that employs supercritical water (s-H20) as the working fluid to drive a high-heat turbine for a power conversion efficiency target of >45%.

-While the deuterium fuel is already available in large quantities from major industrial gas suppliers, Phase 3 will demonstrate an on-site, end-to-end water-to-electricity solution, using a Liquid Phase Catalytic Exchange (LPCE) column to highly concentrate liquid deuterium from water and extract it as a gas using PEM-based electrolysis.
-In regions with multiple Type One power plant installations, the use of a centralized deuterium fuel production facility can be deployed to service in the range of ten power plants.
+Although deuterium fuel is economically available in large quantities from major industrial gas suppliers, Phase 3 will demonstrate an on-site, end-to-end, water-fusion-electricity solution, using a Liquid Phase Catalytic Exchange (LPCE) column to highly concentrate liquid deuterium from water and extract it as a gas using PEM-based electrolysis.
+In regions with multiple Type One power plant installations, the use of a centralized deuterium fuel production facility can be deployed to service multiple power plants.

-While the stellarator power unit is best suited to provide a fixed amount of baseload energy, instant peak load following will be demonstrated in Phase 3 using commercially available, grid-scale PEM fuel cells to generate electricity from the recombination of hydrogen and oxygen to make water, which are previously separated and stored during periods of excess energy or as a byproduct of the deuterium extraction process.
-The hydrogen can also be transported as a high pressure gas for use as zero-carbon transport fuel.
+While the stellarator power unit is best suited to provide a fixed amount of baseload energy, instant peak load following will be demonstrated in Phase 3 using commercially available, grid-scale PEM fuel cells to generate electricity from the recombination of stored hydrogen and oxygen to make water.
+During periods when the power demand is low, the power plant optimally utilizes the excess energy to produce hydrogen.

 ECONOMICAL POWER PLANT